Cheap, good to drive, and well screwed together

 - Miserly spec on basic model

-And to do that the firm has upped the quality the baby Citroen offers.
-Built in the same plant as its Peugeot 108 and Toyota Aygo counterparts, with the engineering handled by the latter company, the new C1 is the most solid supermini from the French firm yet.
+To ensure that increased desirability, Citroen has upped the quality this smart city car has on offer.
+It's built in the same factory as its Peugeot 108 and Toyota Aygo counterparts.
+All of the the engineering has been handled by Toyota, which means the C1 is the most solid supermini from the French firm yet.

 You’ll also notice keyless entry, hill-start assist, climate control, heated seats, reversing camera and memory settings for the front seats on the standard and optional kit lists.

-Buyers of the C1 can choose between a pair of petrol engines.
-Both have three cylinders and are either 1.0 or 1.2 litres in size.
-The former develops just 69bhp, but since the C1 weighs less than 1,000kg it still manages to feel sprightly enough around town – despite the 13-second 0-62mph time.
+Buyers of the C1 are limited to a pair of petrol engines to choose from.
+Both have three cylinders and are either 1.0- or 1.2-litres in size.
+The former develops 70hp, but since the C1 weighs less than 1,000kg it still manages to feel sprightly enough around town – despite the 13-second 0-62mph time.

-To take your mind off it, both will slip under 100g/km of CO2 emissions and the smaller engine promises up to 74.3mpg, the larger 1.2-litre PureTech offering over 65mpg on the combined cycle.
-That means both will be cheap to run, thanks to low fuel bills and (currently) nil annual VED rates.
+To take your mind off it, both will slip under 100g/km of CO2 emissions and the smaller engine promises up to 74.3mpg.
+The larger 1.2-litre PureTech delivers more than 65mpg in official fuel cosumption tests.
+That means both are cheap to run, thanks to low fuel bills and VED rates.

 Buyers looking for some personality with their C1 should check out the Airscape model, which boasts an electrically folding fabric roof that runs the length of the cabin – offering wind in the hair motoring without any of the scuttle-shake shortfalls.

-Otherwise the C1 is available in three trims; Touch, Feel and Flair with the 800mm x 760mm fabric roof Airscape option offered on Feel or Flair only.
+Otherwise the C1 is available in three trims; Touch, Feel and Flair with the 800x760mm fabric roof Airscape option offered on Feel or Flair only.

 There are eight exterior colours to choose from, along with the option for that Airscape roof to be either Black, Grey or Red to contrast or match the bodywork.
 Inside the dashboard, air vent trim, gear lever base and door panel trims can be specified in brighter colours to live up the cabin.